yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

         cv2.imshow('image', img)
 ```

-With the xand y coordinates of the points stored in a list, the distance was calculated using the euclidean distance formula: d = √[(x2 – x1)2 + (y2 – y1)2]
+With the x and y coordinates of the points stored in a list, the distance was calculated using the euclidean distance formula: d = √[(x2 – x1)^2 + (y2 – y1)^2]

 ![image](https://user-images.githubusercontent.com/59663734/138279616-bd3b0eb7-3b8c-4926-a26c-27e42aea0a87.png)

+The manual measurement system using OpenCV would greatly optimize the QC process and reduce the measuring time of the garments.
+We tested the model and indeed it was moreefficient than the DeepSpeech solution.
+However, we wanted a fully end-to-end automated system.
+We need a system with very little to no human intervention and with a high degree of accuracy(tolerance of ± 10 mm) for taking the measurements.

 ### 4. Data Labeling